Moving in the Summer – Tips to Overcome the Heat

 Don’t Forget to Bring Sunscreen

-Whether you’re hiring professional movers with packing services or relocating by yourself, you will probably spend a good part of the day of the move outside your home.
+Whether hiring movers who offer professional packing services or relocating by yourself, you will probably spend most of the day outside your home loading the moving truck.
 So don’t forget to apply sunscreen at least half an hour before you get started.
-Using high-quality, water-resistant sunscreen is one of the best tips, and you should apply it to any parts of the body which will be exposed for longer periods of time.
+Use high-quality, water-resistant sunscreen on any body parts exposed for longer periods.

 Stay Hydrated and Keep the Movers in Mind Too

-As mentioned before, safety should be your number one concern when relocating in the hot weather, especially if you’re moving with kids.
+Remember, safety should be your number one concern when relocating across the country, especially if you’re moving with kids.
 The hot weather will make you and your dedicated movers sweat, no matter how big a portion of the workload you’re handling.
 So lots of bottled water should be prepared and on the menu, both for yourself and your movers.
 However, keep in mind that no matter how vital it is, water is among the most commonly forgotten things to pack when relocating.

 Stay hydrated during the move